saltstack-formulas/hadoop-formula/README.rst

 ``hadoop``
 -------

-Downloads the hadoop tarball from the master (must exist as hadoop-<version>.tar.gz), installs the package.
-Creates the hadoop group for all other components to share.
+Downloads the hadoop tarball from the hadoop:source_url, installs the package, creates the hadoop group for all other components to share.

 ``hadoop.hdfs``
 --------------

-Installs the server configuration and starts the hadoop master server.
+Installs the hdfs service configuration and starts the hdfs services.
 Which services hadoop ends up running on a given host will depend on the text list files in the configuration directory and - in turn - on the roles defined via salt grains: